SFML/SFML-Website/pages/tutorials/3.0/graphics/shader.md

 Any attempt to use the [`sf::Shader`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Shader.php "sf::Shader documentation") class will fail if `sf::Shader::isAvailable()` returns `false`.

-The most common way of loading a shader is from a file on disk, which is done with the `loadFromFile` function.
+The most common way of loading a shader is from a file on disk, which is done with the `loadFromFile` function or the corresponding constructors.

 ```cpp
 sf::Shader shader;